jlafer/plugin-digital-ixn-metrics/README.md

 Run `twilio flex:plugins --help` to see all the commands currently supported by the Flex Plugins CLI.
 For further details refer to documentation on the [Flex Plugins CLI docs](https://www.twilio.com/docs/flex/developer/plugins/cli) page.

 ## Deploy
-The plugin can be built and deployed with the `deploy` command of the Flex CLI.
-To be activated in your Flex project runnning at `flex.twilio.com` you must use the `release` command.
-This allows you to install this and, optionally, other Flex plugins together.
+The plugin can be built and deployed with the `deploy` command of the Flex Plugins CLI.
+To activated this and other plugins in your Flex project runnning at `flex.twilio.com`, you can use the `release` command of the CLI.
 Again, refer to the docs cited above for more information.

 ## WARNING
 This code is supplied on a best-effort basis, without warranty, and should be carefully reviewed and tested prior to use.
 It is provided for instructional purposes only.
 Also, it makes use of a personal npm package by the author (i.e., `jlafer-flex-util`).
 That package should not be treated as production-grade and you are advised to use with care.